deepeshdm/CropFusionAI/README.md

 By using open source technologies, we also hope to foster a community of farmers and developers who can collaborate and continuously improve the accuracy and utility of the tool.
 Let's use the power of AI and open source principles to empower poor farmers in India and beyond!

 ## Project Workflow
-The project will follow the same approach as used in all ML project.
-We'll go through different stages of data collection,feature extraction,training and finally deployment of trained model.
+Below are some of the stages of this project for sucessfull development and deployment of both frontend and backend services.

-- Data Collection
+- Data Collection & ML model training
-- Feature Extraction
+- Backend Deployment of ML model API's
-- Model training & evaluation
+- Frontend Interface with 3D model
-- Deployment
+- Deployment of Frontend on Vercel

 <div align="center">
 <img src="/src/assets/phishr-demo.gif" width="80%"/>